Basis Points /

 November 30th, 2025

-HEDGE FUND MARKETING IS CRITICAL IN 2026
+HEDGE FUND MARKETING WILL MATTER MORE IN 2026

 • Emerging managers face higher scrutiny: Only 46% of allocators are open to emerging managers, unless their positioning is sharp, aligned & communicative of a clear niche.